-At end-September 2017 the group remained as one of the strongest capitalised banks among savings banks in Norway with a tangible common equity (TCE) to risk weighted assets (RWA) ratio at 17.8% and a reported common equity Tier 1 (CET1) ratio of 16.9% (see Exhibit 3).
-The bank targets to have at least 16% CET1 ratio on an on-going basis, aiming to maintain its position as the most solid regional savings bank with a reported leverage ratio of 7.3% at end-September 2017.
+At end-March 2018 the group remained as one of the strongest capitalised banks among savings banks in Norway with a tangible common equity (TCE) to risk weighted assets (RWA) ratio at 16.5% and a reported common equity Tier 1 (CET1) ratio of 16.2% (see Exhibit 3).
+The bank targets to have a CET1 ratio of 16% on an on-going basis, aiming to maintain its position as the most solid regional savings bank.
+Its reported leverage ratio was 7.3% at end-March 2018, although down from 7.5% in March 2017.

-We note that the Norwegian authorities are concerned about the development of financial imbalances in light of strong growth in house prices, especially in the Oslo region.
-Consequently, the Ministry of Finance recently increased the countercyclical capital buffer from 1.5% to 2%, with effect from 31 December 2017, in line with Norges Bank's advice, in addition to new home mortgage regulations introduced from 1 January 2017.
-SpareBank 1 Østlandet is subject to a Pillar 2 requirement of 1.7% in CET1 capital, which brings the bank's current CET1 requirement to 13.2% and 13.7% as of 31 December 2017.
+We note that the Norwegian authorities were concerned about the development of financial imbalances in light of strong growth in house prices in recent years, especially in the Oslo region.
+Consequently, the Ministry of Finance increased the countercyclical capital buffer to 2% from 1.5%, with effect from 31 December 2017, in addition to new home mortgage regulations introduced in early 2017.
+The mortgage regulation introduced last year expires in the summer of 2018, but the Norwegian FSA recently proposed new regulation based on the current with some amendments.
+SpareBank 1 Østlandet is subject to a Pillar 2 requirement of 1.8%, which increased from

+1.7% effective as of 31 March 2018.
+Consequently, the bank's minimum regulatory CET1 requirement increased to 13.8% from 13.7% as of 31 March 2018.